Brandy2002/adult-care-shelter/README.md

   <header>
     <div class="container">
       <h1>MSPB Enterprise - Adult Care Shelter</h1>
-      <p>Providing compassionate and professional care for adults in need in Gaborone, Botswana.</p>
+      <p>Providing compassionate and professional care for adults in need in Gaborone, Botswana.
+Our mission is to create a safe, supportive, and dignified environment where individuals receive high-quality care tailored to their needs.
+We ensure comfort, well-being, and community integration through dedicated staff and innovative solutions for all we serve.</p>
     </div>
   </header>